genomicsITER/COVID-19/README.md

 <hr>

-> Updated today: webinars in Education; The COVID Tracking Project in Scientific data and resources; clinical trials in Spain; REACTing selection of the most relevant articles published on COVID-19 on a bi-weekly basis; public and private Research Coations and Funding Calls, new section, new contact section.
+> Updated today: webinars in Education; The COVID Tracking Project in Scientific data and resources; clinical trials in Spain; REACTing selection of the most relevant articles published on COVID-19 on a bi-weekly basis; public and private Research Coalitions and Funding Calls, new section, new contact section.

 # Table of contents #